SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

 ![Loading indicator displayed in web part while loading information about available lists](../../../../images/react-cascading-dropdowns-loading-indicator-when-loading-list-info.png)

 After the information about available lists has been loaded the method assigns the retrieved data to the **lists** class variable, from which it can be used by the list dropdown.
 Next, the dropdown is enabled allowing the user to select a list.
-By calling the **refreshPropertyPane** method the web part property pane is refreshed and it reflects the latest changes to the list dropdown.
+By calling  **this.context.propertyPane.refresh()** the web part property pane is refreshed and it reflects the latest changes to the list dropdown.
 Once list information is loaded, the loading indicator is removed by a call to the **clearLoadingIndicator** method.
 Since calling this method clears the web part user interface, the **render** method is called to force the web part to re-render.

 Run the following command to confirm that everything is working as expected: